JFK Assassination Records Processing Project

 Are we going to see everything, or will some documents remain secret forever?

-What is NARA’s role?
+What is NARA’s role after the release?

 Where can I find a copy of the John F. Kennedy Assassination Records Collection Act and more information about the work of the Assassination Records Review Board?